simudream/selenium-referer/README.md

 ## What's going on

-Each test is:
+Each test:

-* Starting a proxy server with the desired header parameter.
+* Starts a proxy server with the desired header parameter.
+* Creates an instance of `webdriver.Firefox` to point at this proxy for all requests.
+* Uses the driver instance to run the tests.
+* Stops the proxy server.

 ## Preparing the environment